TWoolhouse/Swift/README.md

 1. Open the [`Repo`](https://github.com/TWoolhouse/Swift/) ZIP and extract it to the directory you want to develop all of your swift code in.
 So make it a good one!
 No seriously, you'll regret it later just dumping it in documents...
 Trust me.
 I have mine in `C:\dev\Swift\SWIFT_CODE_HERE` so I would empty the contents of `Swift-master.zip\Swift-master\` inside the `Swift\` directory.
 (From here on if I reference `C:\dev\Swift\` just change it to whatever you are using).

-1. Right click `C:\dev\Swift\core\open.bat` and `Run as administrator`.
+1. Right click `C:\dev\Swift\core\install.bat` and `Run as administrator`.
 If windows tells you it's unsafe to run.
 Trust me bro.
 People on the internet never lie :)
-    1. Wait for the script to pop up and it'll say `Press any key to continue . . .` so do that.
+    1. Wait for the script to like do it's thing, should only take a second, then it should all be good-ish.
-    1. Wait a few moments again until a prompt for you to type appears.
-Enter `install.bat` and let that run finish.
-    1. It'll prompt you to type `exit` ...
-Yeah do that.
-    1. Now you can close the terminal window and we should be good-ish.

 1. Install [`Visual Studio Code`](https://visualstudio.microsoft.com/) Again just sign your soul to the devil and all nothing new.